 How to choose the best smart plugs for you

-How we test smart home plugs
+How we test the best smart home plugs

 Reviewing a smart plug isn't as simple as plugging it in.
 Well, it almost is.
 In addition to making sure the plug actually turns on the thing that's plugged into it, we also evaluate the plugs on several factors: